nickav2004/location-data-analysis/README.md

 - Integrate a heat map where it adds up all data based on weights to give the best location

 - Integrate a frontend where the user can customize said weights to best fit thier preferences

+- Integrate an API to pin restraunts to rent or buy

 ## How to tweak this project